diegourban/mongodb-sandbox/README.md

 # mongodb-sandbox
 Sandbox for mongodb

+## Requirements
+MongoDB Installed

+## Usage
-sudo service mongod start
+`sudo service mongod start` - to start mongodb

-sudo service mongod stop
+`sudo service mongod stop` - to start mongodb

-sudo service mongod restart
+`sudo service mongod restart` - to restart mongodb

-mongo

-help

-show dbs
+`mongo` - to connect to mongodb

+`show dbs` - show the databases

-show collections
+`show collections` - show the collections

-db.alunos.find()

-db.alunos.find().pretty()
+`db.collection.find()` - to find everything from some collection

+`db.collection.find().pretty()` - to find everything from some collection and show it is a pretty way

 db.alunos.find({
   nome: "Felipe"